Skip to main content

 Exploring land cover

-In the example below, we'll show you how to extract, process, and visualize land cover data for an area of interest using lonboard and the Overture Maps Python command-line tool.
-We recommend that you consult the Overture Maps buildings example in the lonboard docs to better understand the methods used here.
+In the notebook example below, we'll show you how to extract, process, and visualize land cover data for an area of interest using lonboard and the Overture Maps Python command-line tool.
+We recommend that you consult this example in the lonboard docs to better understand the methods used here.
+You can view and download the complete notebook on Notebook Sharing Space.

 land cover